 And to be lean, you need to not only have relatively low body fat but a sufficient amount of muscle as well.

 The issue is that when weight loss is gone about the wrong way (i.e, quick, drastic changes are made) individuals end up doing more harm (specially to their body composition) than good.

 Anytime you are losing weight, you must consider where that weight is coming from.

 Losing weight the wrong way causes many to end up with a body composition not much better than when they started.

-Losing weight in the wrong way left them with an even worse body composition, slower metabolism and negative emotions that usually lead to more poor, unsustainable behaviors that will cause the same results.
+And all of those things usually lead to more poor, unsustainable behaviors that will cause the same results.

 See a pattern here?